 Injuries can leave you incapacitated for months, even years.
 But what if you could use exercise in preventing injuries rather than causing them?
 Pilates focuses more on your core, to strengthen your back muscles and abdominals.

 This way, your core is strengthened even without you realizing it.
-Weak core muscles causes back pain, but if you have a strong core, it can help prevent future injuries and pain
+Weak core muscles cause back pain, but if you have a strong core, it can help prevent future injuries and pain

 3. You’ll build better bones